topkecleon/telegram-bot-bash/README.md

 ## Managing your Bot
-####Note: running bashbot as root is highly danger and not recommended.
-See Expert useage below.
+#### Note: running bashbot as root is highly danger and not recommended.
+See Expert usage below.

 ### Start / Stop
 Start or Stop your Bot use the following commands: